sneakerhax/Arsenal/Labs/backdoored_image_sh/README.md

 ## Start your container

-This step emulates what will occur when the backdoored image it deployed and the container starts.
+This step emulates what will occur when the backdoored image is deployed and the container starts.
 The script in the case will only execute once when the container is started

 ### Start the Docker container (execute the payload)